Tea Sommelier’s Iced Tea Recipe

 - 1 cup ice

 - Put tea bags and ½ cup of hot water into a teapot.Boil water on the stovetop or use an electric kettle with a temperature setting.
-Set water temperature to 195°F.
+Set water temperature to 190°F.

 - Cover and steep for 5 minutes.
-Discard tea bags.Steeping for longer will make the tea bitter.
+Discard tea bags.Steeping for longer will make the tea bitter so keep an eye on the time with a timer.

 - Stir in sugar until it dissolves.
-Add ½ cup of cold water.Place in the refrigerator for for 30 minutes to cool.
+Add ½ cup of cold water.Place in the refrigerator for at least 30 minutes to cool after adding the cold water.

 - Pour cooled down tea into a cup with ice.

-- Any black tea can be used, like English Breakfast or Ceylon.
+- Any black tea can be used, like English Breakfast, Assam, or Ceylon.

-- White sugar is used here, but you can substitute with brown sugar or any other sweetener.
+- White sugar is used, but you can substitute with brown sugar or any other sweetener.
+Or even better, simple syrup.

 - Black tea gets more astringent and bitter the longer it’s steeped, so be sure to set a timer and brew for no more than 5 minutes.